 Arginine metabolism is a key parameter of tumor immunology and availability of this specific amino acid for both cancer and immune cells is a potentially decisive factor for tumor growth versus cancer elimination.
 A recurrent finding in cancer patients is the depletion of the amino acid arginine in the tumor micromilieu.
 This arginine consumption is due to the enzyme arginase, which can be expressed by tumor cells themselves or by tumor-invading myeloid cells (myeloid-derived suppressor cells, MDSC) of the patient’s immune system.
 We have first described the specific and constitutive expression of arginase I in human neutrophil granulocytes.
 Upon liberation of the enzyme and consecutive arginine depletion, human T lymphocytes and NK cells are severely suppressed in their effector functions.
 MDSC-induced arginine depletion has emerged as a key tumor immune escape mechanism and inhibition of this pathway is associated with tumor control or eradication in a variety of murine tumor models.
 Arginine availability, on the other hand, is also necessary for cancer cell proliferation and tumor growth.
 Arginine depletion is therefore emerging as a novel metabolically-oriented treatment strategy that aims to deprive cancer cells of this crucial nutrient.

-Our laboratory therefore works on (i) a better understanding of intracellular arginine metabolism and ways to preserve immune function in the context of arginine deprivation, (ii) analyses of the membrane transport proteins, which are necessary to provide arginine to cells and (iii) novel therapeutic strategies to maximize arginine deprivation as efficient anti-tumor effector pathway.
+Our laboratory therefore works on (1) a better understanding of intracellular arginine metabolism and various strategies to inhibit MDSC-mediated tumor immune escape, (2) analyses of the membrane transport proteins, which are necessary to provide arginine to immune and tumor cells and (3) novel therapeutic strategies to maximize arginine deprivation as efficient anti-tumor effector pathway.

-Project 2: Regulation and function of arginine transport in human immune cells
+Project 2: Regulation and function of arginine transport in human immune and tumor cells

-Since arginine availability is crucial for full T cell activation, we have started to analyse how this amino acid is transported into human T lymphocytes and other immune cells.
-While the complexity and diversity of Cationic Amino Acid Transporters (CATs) and Heteromeric Amino Acid Transporters (HATs) is well appreciated in various mammalian tissues, practically nothing is known about the expression and regulation of potential arginine transport proteins in primary human immune cells.
+Since arginine availability is crucial for full T cell activation, we analyse how this amino acid is transported into human T lymphocytes and other immune cells.
+While the complexity and diversity of Cationic Amino Acid Transporters (CATs) and Heteromeric Amino Acid Transporters (HATs) is well appreciated in various mammalian tissues, practically nothing is known about the expression and regulation of potential arginine transport proteins in primary human immune cells as well as tumor entities.
 We have joined forces with the group of Prof. Dr. Ellen Closs (Institute of Pharmacology) here in Mainz in order to bring light into this black box.
 We recently demonstrated that the human cationic amino acid transporter-1 (hCAT-1) is necessary for arginine import and efficient human T cell activation.
 The identification of the relevant arginine transport proteins in human immune cells will not only lead to a better understanding of the regulation of adaptive immune responses but will also potentially identify novel target structures for immunosuppressive pharmacological interference with immune cell function.
+Also, targeting non-redundant arginine import proteins in cancer cells is a novel, potentially highly promising anti-tumor treatment strategy.

 Funding 2012-2015: German Science Foundation (DFG; MU 1547/4-1)